crystal-lang/rfcs/text/0014-cancelable-timers.md

 # Summary

-Introduce a general `#timeout` feature, ideally as simple as `#sleep` that would return whether the timer expired, or was manually canceled.
+I propose to introduce a cancelable timer, designed to be low level, yet simple and efficient, allowing higher level abstractions, such a pool of connections for example, to easily add timeout features.

 # Motivation

-Synchronization primitives, such as mutexes, condition variables, pools, or event channels, could take advantage of a general timeout mechanism.
+Synchronization primitives, such as mutexes, condition variables or pools, could take advantage of a simple timeout mechanism.
+For example try to checkout a connection from the pool and fail after 5 seconds.

-Crystal has a mechanism in the event loop to suspend the execution of a fiber for a set amount of time (`#sleep`).
-It also has a couple mechanisms to add
-timeouts: one associated to IO operations, and another tailored to `Channel` and `select` to support the timeout branch of select actions.

-> [!CAUTION]
-> Verify if the select action timeout mechanism can resume *twice*.
+Crystal already provides the `sleep` method that suspends the execution of a fiber for some time and eventually resumes it.
+A sleep timer will necessarily expire and cannot be canceled.
+We can technically resume the fiber early (just enqueue it), but since we can't cancel the sleep timer the fiber would be resumed twice: once manually, and a second time when the timer expires.

+Crystal also implements a timeout action for `select`, which is great when we have channels, but would require to create virtual channels when all we need is the timeout feature.

-Adding timeouts to all the synchronization primitives in the stdlib, and possibly to custom ones in shards and applications, shouldn't be much harder than calling `#sleep`, or need to hack into the private `Fiber#timeout_event`.
+Adding timeouts to all the synchronization primitives in the stdlib, and possibly to custom ones in shards and applications, should ideally not be much harder than calling `#sleep`.

+# Terminology

+- `event loop` enables non-blocking operations.
+See [RFC 0007] for details.

+- `timer` refers to an event that triggers after after some time has elapsed or an absolute time.
+Timers are handled by the event loop.
+See [RFC 0012] for details.

+- `sleep` refers to the [`sleep(time)`] method that suspends the execution of the current fiber for some time.
+It creates a non cancelable timer in the event loop.

+- `timeout` refers to the proposed ability to suspend the execution of a fiber until it is explicitly resumed (canceled timeout) or some time has elapsed (expired timeout).
+It would create a cancelable timer in the event loop.

 # Guide-level explanation

+Let's take a mutex with the ability to try to lock and give up after a certain timeout as an example.

+On failure to acquire the lock, the current fiber shall add itself into a waiting list (private to the mutex), and arm a timeout (aka cancelable timer).
+For reasons explained in the [Rationale section](#rationale) below, we need a cancelation token to safely cancel the timeout, and thus need to save both the current fiber and the cancelation token to the mutex' waiting list.
+The timer itself shall be handled by the event loop implementation (see the [Reference section](#reference-level-explanation)).

+When the lock is released, the mutex shall try to wake a waiting fiber.
+We can't enqueue the fiber directly, because the timer may have expired and the event loop have already enqueued the fiber; we must prevent this situation to ensure that the fiber is only resumed once.

+To solve this, we introduce a rule: the one that can cancel the timeout is the only one that can enqueue the fiber (it owns the fiber).
+Both the mutex and the event loop must try to cancel the timeout using the cancelation token (created by the lock method).
+On success the mutex must enqueue the fiber, on failure it simply skips the fiber (another fiber or thread already enqueued it) and the mutex shall try to wake another waiting fiber instead.

+When the suspended fiber is finally resumed, it must verify the outcome (expired or canceled) and act accordingly:

+- If the timeout expired, the fiber must remove itself from the mutex waiting list and can return an error or raise an exception for example.

+- If the timeout was canceled, then the fiber was manually resumed by the unlock method and shall try to acquire the lock again.
+On failure it would add itself back into the waiting list and arm another timeout for the remaining time.

+The [Reference](#reference-level-section) below contains an example implementation for such a cancelable mutex using the proposed API.

+# Rationale

-The complexity of timeout over sleep is that it can be canceled, which leads to synchronization issues.
-For example, multiple threads may try to cancel the timeout at the same time, and yet another thread might try to process the expired timer too.
+The complexity of a cancelable timer over a simple sleep is that the cancelation leads to synchronization issues.
+For example, multiple threads may try to cancel a timeout at the same time while another thread is trying to process the expired timer, and only one of these shall resume the fiber.
+We also need to report whether the timer expired or has been canceled.

-We want the fiber to be resumed *once* and to report whether the timeout expired or was canceled.
-We need synchronization and a mean to decide which thread resolves the timeout and will enqueue the fiber.
-There can of course be only one.

 A straightforward solution is to use an atomic: the fiber sets the atomic before suspending itself, then any attempt to enqueue the fiber must be the one that